Implementing a Data Platform

 What is Data Architecture?

-Data Architecture is the framework for an organization’s data environment.
+Data Architecture is the framework for an organisation’s data environment.
 Data architecture is not the data platform itself, but the plan to follow when performing data operations like data acquisition, data transformation and data distribution.
-It includes the data models, policies, rules and standards that govern which data is collected and how to store and integrate it into the organization’s system.
+It includes the data models, policies, rules and standards that govern which data is collected and how to store and integrate it into the organisation’s system.
 Whereas the data platform is the set of technologies that performs those tasks while obeying the rules defined on the first one.

 There is always a data architecture even if it is not explicitly defined.
-If a data architecture has not been made explicit, the architecture is the compilation of often fragmented, implicit and informal rules of the organization when building, maintaining and running their data platform.
+If a data architecture has not been made explicit, the architecture is the compilation of often fragmented, implicit and informal rules of the organisation when building, maintaining and running their data platform.

 Considerations while designing a data platform